dinoana/dinoscripts/README.md

 ## How to install?

 - Install [tampermonkey](https://www.tampermonkey.net/) extension for your browser if you don't have it already.
+- Open a script (file ending with .user.js) from this repository.
+- Press download button on top right, tampermonkey would ask if you want install it, and press yes
+- In case tampermonkey didn't ask:
-- Copy the content of any of the scripts (files end with .dino.js) from this repository.
+  - then copy the content of the script.
   - Click on *create a new script* option from the extension's menu.
   - Replace the content of the newly opened editor with the copied script.
 - Reload splix once.. umm.. maybe twice if it didn't work..
 - Yayyy...